-- 10. Clorox and its subsidiary, Clorox Sales, are collectively engaged in the production and sale of household cleaning and other Clorox consumer products in interstate commerce.
+- 10. Clorox and its subsidiary, Clorox Sales, (hereinafter collectively "Clorox") are engaged in the production and sale of household cleaning and other Clorox consumer products in interstate commerce.
+They sell and deliver a substantial number of Clorox consumer products to retailers across the United States, including to the 15 stores operated by Woodman's in Wisconsin and Illinois, as well as to wholesalers and other retailers in Wisconsin and Illinois, including competing retail stores operating under the trade names of Sam's Club and Costco. - 11.
+Clorox employs a broker, Acosta, Inc., d/b/a Acosta Sales and Marketing (hereinafter "Acosta"), to solicit purchase orders as a broker for Clorox products in the states of Wisconsin and Illinois. - 12.
+At all times relevant to this litigation, Clorox has sold and continues to sell household cleaning and other Clorox consumer products to grocery wholesalers located in Wisconsin and northern Illinois, including to wholesalers located in the Western District of Wisconsin.

-They sell and deliver a substantial number of Clorox consumer products to retailers across the United States, including to the 15 stores operated by Woodman's in Wisconsin and Illinois, as well as to other retailers in Wisconsin and Illinois, including competing retail stores operating under the trade names of Sam's Club and Costco. - 11.
-Clorox and Clorox Sales employ a broker, Acosta, Inc., d/b/a Acosta Sales and Marketing (hereinafter "Acosta"), to solicit purchase orders as a broker for Clorox products in the states of Wisconsin and Illinois. - 12.
-The method by which Woodman's purchases products varies by product.
-In all cases, Woodman's contacts Acosta in Waukesha, Wisconsin, to request that it prepare a purchase order on a form created by Woodman's.
-Woodman's signs and then submits its written purchase orders to purchase products from Clorox to Acosta.
-In all cases, the purchase orders indicate that Woodman's is submitting its offer to The Clorox Company in Oakland, California.
-Acosta forwards the Woodman's purchase orders, Woodman's presumes, to The Clorox Company.
-In some cases, The Clorox Company ships the ordered Clorox products directly to Woodman's stores in Wisconsin or Illinois.
-In other cases, The Clorox Sales Company ships the product directly to Woodman's.
-Upon delivery to Woodman's, Clorox Sales sends an invoice for those products directly to the Woodman's offices in Janesville, Wisconsin, with instructions that checks be made payable to Clorox Sales and mailed to the Clorox Sales office in Dallas, Texas.
+- 13. At all times relevant to this litigation, Woodman's has purchased and continues to purchase Clorox household cleaning and other Clorox consumer products from wholesalers in Wisconsin and other states. - 14.
+The method by which Woodman's purchases products from Clorox has historically varied by product.
+In many cases prior to October 1, 2014, Woodman's contacted Acosta in Waukesha, Wisconsin, to request that it prepare a purchase order on a form created by Woodman's.
+Woodman's then signed and then submitted its written purchase orders to purchase products from Clorox to Acosta.
+In all such cases, the purchase orders indicated that Woodman's was submitting its offer to The Clorox Company in Oakland, California.
+Acosta then forwarded the Woodman's purchase orders, Woodman's presumes, to The Clorox Company.
+In some cases, The Clorox Company shipped the ordered Clorox products directly to Woodman's stores in Wisconsin or Illinois.
+In other cases, The Clorox Sales Company shipped the product directly to Woodman's.
+Upon delivery to Woodman's, Clorox Sales sent an invoice for those products directly to the Woodman's offices in Janesville, Wisconsin, with instructions that checks be made payable to Clorox Sales and mailed to the Clorox Sales office in Dallas, Texas. - 15.
+In other cases, both prior to October 1, 2014, and subsequent to that date and up to the current time, Woodman's has purchased and continues to purchase Clorox products from any of a number of grocery wholesalers located both in Wisconsin and in other states.